About Long Term Incapacity Allowance (LTIA)

-Long Term Incapacity Allowance (LTIA) is a Social Security contributory benefit which helps if you have long-term ill-health or an injury.
+Long Term Incapacity Allowance (LTIA) is a Social Security contributory, in work benefit that you can apply for if you have:

-You could get between £10.21 and £209.51 per week and, depending on your award, some Social Security contribution credits.
+If you're eligible, you could get between £13.29 and £265.93 per week and, depending on your award, some Social Security contribution credits.
 Or you may not be awarded anything at all.

 Your level of benefit depends on your illness or injury.
-It is not based on whether you can work or if you are earning less because of your illness or injury
+It's not based on whether you can work or if you're earning less because of your illness or injury.

-If you are given an award below 5%, you won't be entitled to any benefit and your claim will be disallowed.
+If you're given an award below 5%, you will not be entitled to any benefit and your claim will be disallowed.

 We only award LTIA at 100% for severe mental or physical illnesses or injuries which prevents you from doing basic tasks.
 Often people with an award of 100% need daily support from other people.